 Hello!
 It’s a regular day, nothing special, so it’s perfect to teach you everyday sentences.

-By now, you know that hello means marHaba (from the first Lebanese lesson) but you don’t know what
+By now, you know that hello in Lebanese means marHaba but you don’t know what

 good morning and good evening mean.